ColinShaw/html-computer-science-club/README.md

 ### What Should I Do Having Seen This Repo

-Well, all graphic content is copyright Colin Shaw (that's me).
+Well, all graphic content is copyright Colin Shaw.
 I don't mind if you use it for in-kind purposes, as I would like to see more local organizations attempting to educate people about computer science and programming in general.
 If you do end up cloning the repo, using some of the content or ideas, drop me a